markefuller/orcl/README.md

 ## Overview

 Oracle Autonomous Transaction Processing delivers a self-driving, self-securing, self-repairing database service that can instantly scale to meet demands of mission critical applications.
-In this hands on lab, you will install Node.js and use a small example application to connect to an Oracle Autonomous Transaction Processing database using the Oracle Instant client.
+In this hands on lab, you will use Node.js to run an example application that connects to an Oracle Autonomous Transaction Processing database using the Oracle Instant client.

 ## Installing Node.js